ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 1. _Documentation_ hosting
 1. An environment that fosters _collaboration_

-Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house _repositories_ of software.
+Although GitHub can host any digital asset, the most common use case for GitHub is for individuals or organizations to house {term}`repositories <repository>` of software.

 ## No experience necessary!